jonoflayham/blog-gen/resources/posts/2017-02-04-make-your-own-tools.md

 - Sometimes automation and tooling hide things which it's useful to see, especially at the start of a project or a new kind of activity.
 That's why manual testing is still valuable.
 But it means we get used to not automating stuff.

-- When we're working at scales where the effort definitely would be worth our while, there's often too much weight of opinion behind old practices, and we're engaged in so much fire-fighting - ironically often _exacerbated_ by the very lack of tooling - that we can't think clearly in any case.
+- When we're working at scales where the effort definitely would be worth our while, there's often too much weight of opinion behind old practices, and we're engaged in so much fire-fighting - ironically often exacerbated by the very lack of tooling - that we can't think clearly in any case.

-- Our work might be controlled by someone who takes pride in describing themselves as "delivery-focussed" without stopping to think what that might mean.
-They see a team writing its own tools as wasting time.
-They may be too fixated on the short term.
+- Our work might be controlled by someone who describes themselves as "delivery-focussed" and hasn't experienced the value of taking stock and investing in work which is at one remove from the increments of business value they want us to get over the line.
+To someone in that position, a team writing its own tools is a team wasting time.

 - Writing tools to solve messy software development problems often involves understanding many kinds of technologies, and not everyone has the confidence or the breadth of knowledge required.